manavsehgal/opentheme/_posts/blog/2014-11-29-design-goals-for-opentheme.md

 is an Opentheme feature in the idea stage.
 Follow developments and design discussions on the [OpenTheme Trello Board](https://trello.com/b/Jm8UFV7p).

-### Convention over Configuration over Coding
+### Relaxed - convention over configuration over coding

+We favor conventions that are intuitive, yet relaxed for flexibility.
-We favor conventions, like all partials go into _includes folder in Jekyll.
+Like, all partials go into _includes folder, all templates in _layouts folder.
 Conventions are favored over configuration where these are popular, and well known patterns.

+Relaxed because, you can decide to follow conventions, intuitively default to known patterns (example - global configuration), or create your own (example - your own data structures in _data folder).

 Configuration in _config.yml and frontmatter is used where it adds to ease of content creation and design.

 Coding follows best practices from top GitHub libraries like Semantic UI